Marc Crawford: Vancouver Canucks

-After a brief stint as a color commentator on Hockey Night in Canada, Crawford replaced Mike Keenan as head coach of the Vancouver Canucks midway through the 1998–99 season.
+After a brief stint as a colour commentator on Hockey Night in Canada, Crawford replaced Mike Keenan as head coach of the Vancouver Canucks midway through the 1998–99 season.
 Joining Vancouver in the midst of a rebuilding period for the franchise, Crawford slowly developed the Canucks into a successful regular season team, playing a fast-paced and offensively emphasized style of play.
 After one-and-a-half seasons, he led Vancouver back to the playoffs.
 However, the Canucks were defeated in the first round by his former team, Colorado.

 In 2002–03, Vancouver continued to improve under Crawford and posted a franchise record (since surpassed) of 104 points.
 The following season, they took the Northwest Division title from the Avalanche, who had finished first in their division every season since they won the Northeast Division during their last season playing in Quebec.
 Despite Vancouver's regular season success, they only managed to win one playoff series during Crawford's tenure.
 After the Canucks' failure to make the playoffs in the 2005–06 season, Crawford's position as head coach was terminated by management on April 25, 2006.
 He was replaced by Alain Vigneault.

-In six-and-a-half seasons' work with the Canucks, Crawford marked himself as the longest-serving and winningest head coach in franchise history, coaching 529 games and 246 wins.
+In six-and-a-half seasons' work with the Canucks, Crawford marked himself as the longest-serving and winningest head coach in franchise history at the time of his exit, coaching 529 games and 246 wins.
 On February 3, 2006, one of his last games in Vancouver, he also became the third-youngest head coach in NHL history to reach 400 wins.
 At 48 years and 342 days, this mark trails only Scotty Bowman and Glen Sather.

 Later years

 Nearly one month after being fired by Vancouver, Crawford was hired by the Los Angeles Kings, a team in a similar situation to that of the Canucks when Crawford first joined them.
 On June 10, 2008, Crawford was fired by the Kings, although he had one year remaining on his initial contract.
 He lasted only two years with the Kings, who thought a change was necessary in the coaching position.
-During his two seasons with the Kings, he missed the playoffs both times, making the 2004 playoffs as his last playoff appearance as a head coach.
+During his two seasons with the Kings, he missed the playoffs both times.

-During the 2008–09 season, Crawford did color commentary for Hockey Night in Canada late games alongside play-by-play announcer Mark Lee.
+During the 2008–09 season, Crawford did colour commentary for Hockey Night in Canada late games alongside play-by-play announcer Mark Lee.

 A year after being fired from the Los Angeles Kings, Crawford was hired by Dallas Stars general manager Joe Nieuwendyk to replace previous head coach Dave Tippett.
 The Stars fired Crawford on April 12, 2011, two days after the Stars' loss to the Minnesota Wild in the last game of the season, which ultimately cost the team the opportunity to capture the eighth playoff berth in the Western Conference.
-Just like in LA, Crawford's tenure in Dallas lasted only two seasons.
+Crawford's tenure again only lasted two seasons.